OpenNebula/docs/source/deployment/references/one_scalability.rst

 +-------------+----------------------------------------+

-Note that there may be other factors that may limit the number of VMs / containers running in a single host.
+Note that there may be other factors that limit the number of VMs / containers running in a single host.

 Tuning for Large Scale
 ==================================